-A recent U.S. Supreme Court ruling over alcohol beverage licensing will likely be the death of new residency requirements for commercial marijuana licenses, said Tulsa medical marijuana attorney Stephen Cale.
+A recent U.S. Supreme Court ruling over residency requirements for alcohol beverage licensing could be grounds for attacking Oklahoma’s new residency requirements for commercial marijuana licenses.
+But, the fact that marijuana is federally outlawed may thwart such an attack, said Tulsa medical marijuana attorney Stephen Cale.

 Oklahoma’s New Residency Law